-Applying the traditional commercial-speech framework under Central HudsonGas & Electric Corp. v.
-Public Service Commission of New York, 447 U.S. 557 (1980), the court found that the law failed intermediate scrutiny: "the speech restricted by [the not 'directly advance' any interest in protecting consumers"; and the law "is far broader than necessary to serve any asserted anti-fraud purpose."
+Applying the traditional commercial-speech framework under Central Hudson Gas & Electric Corp. v.
+Public Service Commission of New York, 447 U.S. 557 (1980), the court found that the law failed intermediate scrutiny: "the speech restricted by [the no-surcharge law] concerns lawful conduct and is non-misleading"; the law "does not 'directly advance' any interest in protecting consumers"; and the law "is far broader than necessary to serve any asserted anti-fraud purpose."
 Expressions, 975 F. Supp.
 2d at 445-48.
 "It would be perverse," the court reasoned, "to conclude that a statute that keeps consumers in the dark about avoidable additional costs somehow 'directly advances' the goal of preventing consumer deception."
 Id. at 446.